ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 then the Helper marks the report as failed with error `unrecognized_message`.

 If the state is `continued`, then the Helper continues with preparation for the report share.
-The Helper MUST check its current preparation state against the Leader's `AggregationJob.round` value.
+The Helper MUST check its current round against the Leader's `AggregationJob.round` value.
 If the Leader is one round ahead of the Helper, then the Helper can combine the Leader's prepare message and the Helper's current preparation state (`prep_state`) as follows: